-If you suspect that a business is in violation of the District's Ban on Coal Tar Pavement Products, please complete this form.
+If you suspect that a business is in violation of the District's Ban on Coal Tar, Ethylene Cracker Residue, or High PAH Pavement Products, please complete this form.

 All land disturbing activity unless specifically exempted from the soil erosion and sedimentation control regulations, require a DCRA building permit.

 Become a Volunteer Water Quality Citizen Scientist and gain hands-on experience collecting data and water samples throughout the District!

 This DC Clean Marina Partnership promotes environmental stewardship, waste minimization and pollution prevention at marinas, clubs and boatyards.